cultureandempire/cultureandempire.github.io/README.md

 The need for safe transactions between strangers was nowhere more obvious than on the eBay auction site.
 In 2000, two existing financial service firms (Confinity and X.com), which already allowed users to email each other money, merged to form PayPal.
 Their successful strategy was to focus explicitly on eBay users in the US, then grow internationally.

-PayPal did a decent job of building a payments system that worked for online commerce.
+PayPal did a decent job of building a payments system that worked for on-line commerce.
 Though credit cards are widely used for purchases, sellers will often use PayPal as their payments processor.
 PayPal is cheaper and easier than the credit card companies and takes only 2% instead of 4%, allowing anyone to become a merchant.

 However, PayPal built a reputation for being a bit of a thug.
 It tended to seize accounts without explanation, freeze payments to sites without explanation, and even [cut off entire countries](http://java.dzone.com/dose/dzone-daily-dose-210).
 Its customer service is legendarily bad.
 Many websites simply refused to work with PayPal at all.